Policy last updated

 Eligibility

-*Special schools are eligible however will not automatically receive funding.
-Special schools can submit a request to the Student Excellence Unit for consideration to support their identified high ability student cohort.
+Specialist schools can submit a request to the Student Excellence Unit for consideration for funding.

 Funding